openintents/members/README.md

 ### Gaia Storage

 Membership cards are stored on the gaia storage of the admin of a club.
-Once, the member has retrieved the club card this data can be removed.
+Once the member has retrieved the club card this data can be removed.

 Payment receipts for cash payments are stored on the gaia storage of the admin of a club.
 These receipts can be used by admins to create membership cards.